10 Ways To Catch Out A Catfish

 A key indicator of a Catfish is that they will not want to meet you in person (or via webcam).
 Be aware of anyone who constantly makes excuses as to why they can’t meet.

 A good guide is to aim to meet in person within one month of connecting online.

 Most victims of Catfish report that there were many little signs, lots of times when their gut told them NO but their heart told them YES.
 This is one situation where it is important to listen to your intuition, it’s there for a reason.
 Your unconscious mind gives you hints when it suspects someone is not the real deal, listen to it!

 So start to balance your approach to online dating.
 Of course, it’s important to have fun, relax, be yourself and enjoy the process, but try to maintain a healthy level of Dating Skepticism too.

 Cast a more objective eye over your own profile and maybe get a friend’s opinion.
 Do you communicate a level of vulnerability or desperation in your profile?
 Online predators are known to target people they perceive as vulnerable as they are considered to be easy marks, so make sure you protect yourself from this.

-To stay safe, maintain your communication on the eHarmony site for as long as possible.
+To stay safe, maintain your communication on the eharmony site for as long as possible.
 Many Catfish attempt to coax you away to instant messaging or private email, thus reducing your level of control over the communication.
-Check out the eHarmony tips for Dating Safety here.
+Check out our tips for dating safety here.